medardSvigelj/bulbshare-tech-challenge/README.md

 #### Right side: List of comments (width: 500px)

 The right part is a div which takes also 100% height, and does not move as opposed to the left part.
 Its width is static and set to 500px.

 <u>Requirements:</u>
-1. At the top it should display brand logo and name
+1. At the top it should display brand logo and name.
 2. On a grey background, it should display the list of comments.

 A comment is composed of:
 - avatar
 - name
 - comment

 #### Assets

 In the `/public` folder, you'll find 2 svgs you can use in your code:
-- 1 for the closing of the fullscreen modal
+- 1 for the closing of the fullscreen modal.
-- up/down arrows for scrolling through items
+- up/down arrows for scrolling through items.